nicolas-van/widget.js/docs/index.rst

 Spear.js Documentation
 ======================

-This is the Spear.js_ documentation.
+This is the documentation of Spear.js_, the lightweight javascript widget framework.

 .. _Spear.js: https://github.com/nicolas-van/spear.js